Arriving in Istanbul

 - When a shop keeper is bartering, don’t be shy – you can even half his price as an initial negotiation!

 - Have fun with it, don’t stress!
-Just have a laugh and chat to the shopkeepers.
+Just have a laugh and chat with the shopkeepers.

 - If you are nice to them, you might get a free gift 😉